dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**

-- Gets the resource account address
-- Retrieves a mutable reference to the Collections resource
-- Creates a new Collection struct with the provided details
+**Why we need this function**: It allows creators to define collections, which organize NFTs and establish their provenance, enhancing discoverability and branding.

+**Why these components**:

-- Adds the collection to the collections vector
+- **Resource Address**: Uses the deterministic address from `SEED` to access the `Collections` resource, ensuring consistent state management.
-- Creates an unlimited collection using the Aptos token framework
+- **Vector for Collections**: Stores collections in a vector for efficient iteration when displaying or filtering collections.
+- **Aptos Collection Framework**: Integrates with `collection::create_unlimited_collection` to ensure compatibility with Aptos’s token ecosystem.

 ## TODO 10: Mint an NFT

-Now let's implement the NFT minting function:
+Implement the NFT minting function:

 ```move
 public entry fun mint_nft(